 No, your literary agent or editor is not asking you out for drinks…

-The quietest time of the year is usually in the spring/summer season when a book will experience very little competition, but this is also a popular beach reading season as many readers have free time and school’s out for summer.
+The quietest time of the year is usually in the spring/summer season.
+That’s when a book will experience little competition, but this is also a popular beach-reading season, as many readers have free time and school’s out for summer.

 Getting started in book publishing means much more than knowing how to write a novel, how many words are in a novel, and how to write a book proposal.
 This list of key terms will hopefully help you navigate some of the tricky lingo of our quirky industry!

 This is an updated version of a story that was previously published.
 We update our posts as often as possible to ensure they’re useful for our readers.